FDio/csit/docs/report/vpp_performance_tests/nf_service_density/vnf_service_chains_reconf.rst

 Reconfiguration of VNF Service Chains
 =====================================

+See :ref:`reconf_tests` for methodology description of this test type.

+In each test, a single service chain is added, the re-configuration contains all the steps the initial chains got, except the last step (starting VMs) is skipped.

 Additional information about graph data:

 #. **Graph Title**: describes tested packet path including VNF workload